wbeeker/UK-Crime-Data/Manual/README.md

 You will update this manual and add any files here that you need for an 'application' manual for your program.
 Make sure to include screenshots of various features.

+The API represents crimes in Leicester UK in the month of January in 2023.
 API:
 https://data.police.uk/api/crimes-street/all-crime?lat=52.629729&lng=-1.131592&date=2023-01